 There are several grades of Doug Fir available.
 The most cost-effective is essentially a “mill run” grade that allows for sound tight knots.
 This means that the knots will not fall out and create holes in your piece of lumber.
 Even this grade will cost approximately four times the cost of the Eastern Hemlock.

 3. Western Red Cedar

 Also grown in the western regions of the United States, Western Red Cedar is readily available.
 If you are locating your raised beds more as planter boxes on your deck, you may want to consider using a knot-free grade – usually denoted by “A+” or “CVG” (clear vertical grain.)

 If you still like the idea of the Red Cedar, but not the price tag on the higher grade, take a look at the “mill run” or knotty grade.
-It’s still pricey, at about four times the cost of the Eastern Hemlock, but is fraction of the cost of the clear grade.
+It’s still pricey, at a little more than six times the cost of the Eastern Hemlock, but is a fraction of the cost of the clear grade.

 Construction Ideas and Tips for Raised Beds